 If you’re like many of the writers here at TechJunkie, you grew up playing dozens of earlier 3D platformers.
 From the genre-standard that is Super Mario 64 to collectathons like Banjo Kazooie and Donkey Kong 64, to third-party games like Spyro the Dragon, the 3D platformer was one of our favorite genres in gaming, only to be put out to dry by every company but Nintendo in the 2000s.
 Through the power of nostalgia, however, these games have made something of a comeback.
 Sure, Yooka-Laylee was a bit of a mess in certain terms, but when it came to the release of A Hat in Time—an ode to the GameCube era of gaming, with direct nods to Super Mario Sunshine and Psychonauts—we were impressed with just how great the game looks and plays.
 If you’re ready to jump into a nostalgia-fueled platforming experience, A Hat in Time is the best way to do it.

-Another 2018 release that has undoubtedly earned its place on this list, Into the Breach is the first game in six years from development team Subset Games, best known for their work on space strategy roguelike FTL: Faster Than Light.
-While FTL is most certainly worth being picked up and added to your collection, we’ve chosen to highlight their newer game, Into the Breach, a turn-based strategy game where you take the role of soldiers operating giant mechs in a far-future battle against monsters known as the Vek.
+Into the Breach is the first game in six years from development team Subset Games, best known for their work on space strategy roguelike FTL: Faster Than Light.
+While FTL is most certainly worth being picked up and added to your collection, we’ve chosen to highlight Into the Breach, a turn-based strategy game where you take the role of soldiers operating giant mechs in a far-future battle against monsters known as the Vek.
 The game presents you with a series of combat encounters and goals during every match, as you work to fight off the Vek and to be victorious in your conquest to save civilization.
 The game has been compared directly to chess, in that both games are more about maintaining control of your positions while sacrificing smaller pieces for larger victories.
 If you’re worried the game doesn’t have a strong story in addition to its pitch-perfect gameplay, think again: Chris Avallone, formerly of Black Isle and Obsidian, was the lead writer on the game.

-The Jackbox Party Pack series is made up of some of our favorite local co-op games on Steam to day.
+The Jackbox Party Pack series is made up of some of our favorite local co-op games on Steam to date.
 Jackbox Games have been developing party titles for over two decades, but the Party Pack series are perhaps their best games as of yet.
 The concept is simple: The general concept is simple: you and some friends gather around the television, playing party games that involve trivia, art skills, creativity, word games, and other laugh-inducing hilarity, controlling input from your smartphone’s browser.
 The games are typically designed for up to eight people, though some games have a smaller limit on users and some games really only work if you have a large group of players.
 From games where you have to pick the liar in your friend group, to user-submitted answers where you have to pick the funniest quote, there’s so much here that makes it easy to play a few rounds with you and your friends.
-Each of the four currently-available Party Packs include five games to pick from; a fifth Pack is one the way for October 18th.
+Seven packs are now available; we recommend three and six as our favorites of the bunch.

 While some of the titles on this list might be games you’re familiar with, The Legend of Heroes: Trails in the Sky might make your eyes glaze over.
 From the overly-long title to the anime-esque thumbnail, we wouldn’t blame some players for skipping right over this entry.
 You’d be doing yourself an injustice, however; Trails in the Sky is one of the best RPGs of the 2000s.
 Originally released on the PSP, Trails in the Sky is the first chapter in the Sky series of Trails, part of a wider RPG series developed by Nihon Falcom, the dev team behind the Ys games.
 From the strong original story to the fantastic grid and turn-based action combat, Trails in the Sky is a 100-hour RPG with some fantastic writing, great twists, and enjoyable combat.
 Trails in the Sky tells the story of Estelle Bright and her adopted brother Joshua, two young adventurers who set out to find their father.